St4NNi/jam-rs/README.md

 Commands:
-  sketch   Sketches one or more files and writes the result to an output file merge    Merge multiple input sketches into a single sketch compare  Compare a raw file or sketch against one or more sketches as database Requires all sketches to have the same kmer size help     Print this message or the help of the given subcommand(s)
+  sketch   Sketches one or more files and writes the result to an output file merge    Merge multiple input sketches into a single sketch dist     Calculate distance of a (small) sketch against one or more sketches as database help     Print this message or the help of the given subcommand(s)

 Options: